LucasSabino912/rpi-asm-framebuffer-gpio/README.md

 # rpi-asm-framebuffer-gpio
-An image in Assembly emulated with Raspberry PI3 and QEMI
+An image in Assembly emulated with Raspberry PI3 and QEMU